 Understanding which areas of the body correspond to certain areas of the spine can help you to understand your symptoms better.

 - The 12 thoracic spine vertebrae extend from the base of the neck to the bottom of the rib cage.

 - The T4 vertebra is basically situated in the area of your pectoral muscles.

 - The T10 vertebra is in line with the belly button, or umbilicus.

 - Your T12 vertebra ends just above the pelvic girdle.

 If you are experiencing pain in any of these areas, see your primary care physician.
-After a thorough examination and x-rays, your physician should be able to confirm a diagnosis.
-If your discomfort is not due to trauma, cancer, infection, or scoliosis, it is possible that you have sustained some damage to the intervertebral discs above or below the T12 vertebra.
+After a thorough examination and X-rays, your physician should be able to confirm a diagnosis.
+If your discomfort is not due to trauma, cancer, infection or scoliosis, then it is possible that you have sustained some damage to the intervertebral discs above or below the T12 vertebra.